-A collection of terrific visits that illuminate and inspire, and bring World War II to us today.
+In 1939 Britain and France declared war on Germany.
+Today we examine a collection of terrific visits around Britain that illuminate, inspire, and bring World War II to us today.

-Stop by these tourism attractions, if you’re in the neighborhood.
+Stop by these tourist attractions, if you’re in the neighborhood.

 Cabinet War Rooms, London